orca-zhang/ecache/README_en.md

 > Q: Why not deal with doubly-linked list in the way of virtual headers?
 It's bullshxt now!
 - A: The leaked code [[lrucache](http://github.com/orca-zhang/lrucache)] has been challenged on the V2EX on 2019-04-22.
 It’s really not that I don't know to use virtual headers.
 Although it is more confusing to read than the pointer-to-pointer method, current way has an improvement of about 20%! (😄did not expect?)

-> Q: Why don't you provide a key method of `int` type?
-- A: I've considered it, but for the simplicity of distributed consistency processing, only providing `string` looks good, and using `fmt.Sprint(i)` is not troublesome.

 ## Thanks